 FYI: I ride a 750W RadMini from Rad Power Bikes and absolutely love it!
 This is a great recreational bike that can easily tackle hills and dirt paths at a good speed.
 I must also say that I can’t imagine riding anything faster… so I have no interest in a 1000W bike!

-• 1000W: A 1000-watt electric bike can go up to 35 mph (56.32 km/h) on flat ground.
+- 1000W: A 1000-watt electric bike can go up to 35 mph (56.32 km/h) on flat ground.
 Are you into racing?
 Or planning to do long-distance road riding?
-Or wanting to haul goods and/or a bike trailer?
+Or want to haul goods and/or a bike trailer?
 Then a 1000W electric bike could be really helpful for you!

-Simply put, higher wattage electric bikes are better workhorses.
-If you’re wanting to carry groceries, deliver food, or ride to school with a backpack full of books, that extra wattage is really going to help with the extra weight.
+Simply put, higher-wattage electric bikes are better workhorses.
+If you want to carry groceries, deliver food, or ride to school with a backpack full of books, that extra wattage is really going to help with the extra weight.

 This also applies if your usual riding routes are full of hills.
 A 1000W electric bike is going to tackle a hilly commute with less effort than one with lower watts.